-Try these quick drills to test out your hip position and feel the difference between anterior and neutral pelvic tilt.
+Try these quick drills to test your hip position and feel the difference between anterior and neutral pelvic tilt.

 As you stand in the stacked straight line, engage your glutes by squeezing your butt.
 You should feel your hips drive forward as your pelvic locks into place.

 On the other hand, if you let your back arch in that anterior pelvic tilt and then try to engage your glutes, it’s a lot tougher.
-Similarly, if you adopt a poor posture, say with one hip cocked to the side like you’re waiting in line at the grocery store, you’ll notice it’s much more difficult to engage your glutes and squeeze your glutes on either leg.
+Similarly, if you adopt a poor posture, say with one hip cocked to the side like you’re waiting in line at the grocery store, you’ll notice it’s much more difficult to engage your glutes and squeeze them on either leg.

 Repeat this drill a few times to build awareness of the difference between a neutral and an anterior tilt.